 You might, for instance, reward yourself by taking a series of brief mental vacations when you do longer cardio sessions.
 After you’ve warmed up and established a steady pace, let your mind escape for a moment to a fantasy, or relive a pleasant memory.
 The benefits of this are twofold: “You’re reducing your stress levels,” Dahlkoetter says.
 “But you’re also associating your workout with something enjoyable, and that might be especially beneficial if you’re someone who dreads doing cardio or resists paying attention to your workouts.”

 Ungerleider, too, rejects the notion that one must pay constant, undivided attention to reap fitness benefits.
 “You can use positive distractions like pleasure reading, listening to music or paying attention to nature, to help make your workouts more relaxing and pleasurable,” he says.

 Ungerleider offers this important caveat, however: Resist distractions that add stress to your workouts.
 If you’ve got professional journals or papers to weed through, for example, don’t lug them to the stationary bike hoping to knock out two major tasks at once.

-The problem?
 “You’re not going to get a good workout when you don’t let the mind unwind,” Ungerleider says.
 “You’ve got to clear your head when you get to the gym, particularly of anything connected to stress.